pocchia-px/nxp-imx/README.md

     $ sudo docker build -t dunfell_ubuntu_18_04 .
     $ sudo docker run -v `pwd`:`pwd` -w `pwd` -ti dunfell_ubuntu_18_04

 ## Set enviroment variables

 Enter Yocto folder and launch the script setting enviroment variables:

-	DISTRO=<distro name> MACHINE=<machine name> source ayers/meta-engicam-st/scripts/envsetup.sh <build dir>
+	DISTRO=<distro name> MACHINE=<machine name> source layers/meta-st/scripts/envsetup.sh <build dir>

 where ``<machine-name>`` corresponds to the module for which the operative system image will be compiled and ``<build-dir-name>`` is the bulding directory name chosen by the user, as in the following example:

-	 DISTRO=openstlinux-weston MACHINE=stm32mp1-ugea source layers/meta-engicam-st/scripts/envsetup.sh build
+	 DISTRO=openstlinux-weston MACHINE=stm32mp1-icore source layers/meta-st/scripts/envsetup.sh build

-where a directory named ``build`` is created and enviroment variables are set to compile images for the module ``MicroGEA STM32MP1``.
+where a directory named ``build`` is created and enviroment variables are set to compile images for the module ``iCore STM32MP1``.
 Please notice that the available ``<machine-name>`` correspond to the names of the relative configuration files in ``/sources/meta-engicam-st/conf/machine``.

 ## Compile and flash image on sdcard

-Compile the desired image with bitbake using the command (in this example we compile the recipe ``engicam-test-hw.bb`` for ``MicroGEA STM32MP1``):
+Compile the desired image with bitbake using the command (in this example we compile the recipe ``engicam-test-image.bb`` for ``iCore STM32MP1``):

-	bitbake engicam-test-hw
+	bitbake engicam-test-image

 Once the image is compiled it will be possible to find in the build directory a deploy folder with the image files.
 The relative path to this folder from the yocto directory will be:

-	tmp-glibc/deploy/images/stm32mp1-ugea
+	tmp-glibc/deploy/images/stm32mp1-icore